-- You may pay more in premiums than your family receives: Because of the low pay-outs, you could end up paying more in premiums over the term of your policy than your family ultimately receives, particularly if you’re very long-lived.
+- You may pay more in premiums than your family receives: Because of the low pay-outs, you could end up paying more in premiums over the term of your policy than your family ultimately receives, if you live for a long time after starting the policy.

 - You can’t miss a payment: You can invalidate your over 50s life insurance policy by missing a single monthly payment.
-This means your family won’t receive the pay-out when you die, and you won’t be able to get your premiums back either.
+This means your family won’t receive the pay-out when you die, and you may not be able to get your premiums back either.

 When should you take out an over 50s life insurance policy?

 Over 50s life insurance policies can be worth it, provided you want to leave a small amount of money behind, often earmarked for a specific purpose:

 - You want to cover your funeral expenses: According to insurer SunLife, the average cost of dying in the UK stood at £8,864 in 2021, including the funeral, burial, and optional extras like wakes.
 Even if you want just a simple send-off, it will be costly.
 The average basic funeral cost is over £4,000.
 An over 50s life insurance policy could cover this cost for your family at an already difficult time.

 - You want to pay off debts: If you have a small amount of debt you don’t want to leave behind for your family, you might consider an over 50s policy with the payout matched to this debt.